real-n3o/zns/README.md

 # ZNS

 Zer0 Name Service (ZNS) is the underlying set of Ethereum-based smart contracts responsible for 'Global Addressing' within Zero.
-Similar to DNS, Global Addressing enables users and communities to establish global identities and namespaces that map to addresses in peer-to-peer systems like Zero, or any part of the Internet.
-A global naming system is a necessary component for distributed systems, where system state resides across multiple parallel systems, and is not represented within a single centralized server or decentralized blockchain.
-Our goal is that modern browsers and projects across the web3 ecosystem adopt the ZNS protocol to create a more customizable, flexible, and decentralized alternative to modern DNS.
+Similar to DNS, Global Addressing enables users and communities to establish and own global identities and namespaces within Zero.

-Addresses can be set to map to any type of arbitrary content source.
-Primary examples of Addresses include:
+Addresses can be set to map to any type of arbitrary content source, such as:

-- **Networks** map to shared namespaces, such as a community, organization or DAO.
+- **Networks** that map to shared namespaces, such as a community, organization or DAO.
-- **Handles** map to individal user accounts, which can represent either humans or bots.
+- **Handles** that map to individual user accounts, which can represent either humans or bots.
-- **Resources** map to any type of resource, such as a binary file, url, or text blob.
+- **Resources** that map to any type of computational resource, such as a binary file, url, hash, or text blob.

+# Why ZNS?

+A global naming system is a necessary component for distributed systems like Zero, where system state resides across multiple parallel systems and is not stored in a single central server or decentralized blockchain.
+Our goal is that modern browsers and projects across the web3 ecosystem will adopt the ZNS protocol to create a more customizable, flexible, and decentralized alternative to modern DNS.

 ## Addressing

-There are multiple namespaces in a typical address path:
+There are multiple namespaces in a typical Zero Address path:

-- ```0://``` -> is used to signify a Zero Address
+- ```0://``` -> is used to signify a Zero Address path.
-- ```0://rootaddr``` -> The first value in the address path is a pointer to the ref of the domain set by the domain's Registry Contract.
+- ```0://rootaddr``` -> The first value in the address is a ***domain*** that references a unique Registry.
-- ```0://rootaddr:subdomain``` -> The second value is a pointer to the sub-domain set by the Registries corresponding Registry entry.
+- ```0://rootaddr:subdomain``` -> The second value in the address is a **subdomain** that references an Entry within the Registry (a Registry Entry).
-- ```0://rootaddr:subdomain:content``` -> The third value is a pointer to content within the Registry entry at that location.
+- ```0://rootaddr:subdomain:content``` -> The third value in the address represents a ***path*** defined by the Registry Entry.

 ## How It Works